tendermint/go-amino/README.md

 Finally, Protobuf's "oneof" gets a facelift.
 Instead of "oneof", Wire has Interfaces.

 An interface value is typically a struct, but it doesn't need to be.
-If it is a struct, then the prefix bytes or disfix bytes are followed by a field key.
+If the value of the interface isn't nil, the prefix or disfix bytes are followed by a typ3 byte of the value type, so a scanner can recursively traverse the fields and elements of the value.
-If it isn't, then it is followed by the byte `0000 0XXX` where `XXX` denote the type-bit's first 3-bits.
-More bytes may follow if the type encodes a list, one byte for each 3-bit sequence.
-Since a struct field number must be greater than 0, we can distinguish between interface structs and all other concrete types.

 ## Wire in other langauges